Revealing hidden physical nonclassicality with nonnegative polynomials

-As the last example, we consider the case of moments of quadratures measured in several directions.
+As another example, we consider the case of moments of quadratures measured in several directions.
 Notice that this data is in general not sufficient to construct the minors of moment matrices, which requires also observables of the form $\mean{\normord{X^{k}P^{l}}}$~\cite{PhysRevA.71.011802}.
-In particular, if moments of a single quadrature, say $X$, to a certain degree are measured, estimates of any observable $W$ being polynomial in $X$ to the specified degree can be inferred.
-The corresponding polynomial $p_W (\bar{\alpha},\alpha)$ can be expressed in a single real variable $\Re(\alpha)$ and its positivity is again equivalent to being a SOS.
-Thus, the optimal condition for nonclassicality can be expressed as a SDP, which includes the squeezing condition $\mean{X^2} - \mean{X}^2 < 1/4$~\cite{fox2006quantum} as a special case.
-More interestingly, even if moments of two quadratures $X$ and $P$ are measured, one can show that the optimal condition is decomposed into that for $X$ and $P$ separately, see Appendix \ref{app:alternative_schemes}.
-Adding a quadrature in a third direction indicated by a general phase angle $\varphi$, $\cos \varphi X + \sin \varphi P$, however would lift this decomposition.
+In particular, if moments of a single quadrature, say $X$, to a certain degree are measured, the corresponding polynomial $p_W (\bar{\alpha},\alpha)$ can be expressed in a single real variable $\Re(\alpha)$ and its positivity is equivalent to being a SOS.
+Thus, the optimal condition for nonclassicality can be expressed as a SDP, which includes the squeezing condition $\mean{X^2} - \mean{X}^2 < 1/4$~\cite{fox2006quantum} as special case.
+More interestingly, even if moments of two quadratures $X$ and $P$ are measured, we show that the optimal condition is decomposed into that for $X$ and $P$ separately, see \cite[App.~E]{supplements_arxiv}.

-\textit{Nonclassicality of spin-$\frac12$ systems---} The relationship between harmonic oscillators and systems of spins has been a long-standing inspiration in the history of physics \cite{Jordan1935a,Holstein1940a,Schwinger1952a,PhysRevA.6.2211,Kam2023}.
-Important for us is the similarity between the displacements on the plane of coherent states and collective rotation of a system of $m$ spin-$\frac{1}{2}$ particles, which led to the definition of coherent states of the latter as that obtained by the collective rotation acting on the uncoupled spins~\cite{Radcliffe1971,PhysRevA.6.2211,Kam2023}.
-Such spin coherent states in a suitable basis are thus identified with those of the form $\ket{\psi^{\otimes m}}$, i.e., tensor powers of a pure qubit state $\ket{\psi} \in \mathbb{C}^2$.
-The classical states are then defined by their incoherent mixture $\rho$~\cite{PhysRevA.78.042112},
+\textit{Nonclassicality of spin-$\frac12$ systems---} The relationship between harmonic oscillators and systems of spins has been a long-standing inspiration in physics \cite{Jordan1935a,Holstein1940a,Schwinger1952a,PhysRevA.6.2211,Kam2023}.
+Important for us is the similarity between the displacements on the plane of coherent states and collective rotations of a system of $m$ uncoupled spin-$\frac{1}{2}$ particles, which led to the definition of coherent states of the latter~\cite{Radcliffe1971,PhysRevA.6.2211,Kam2023}.
+Such spin coherent states are of the form $\ket{\psi^{\otimes m}}$, i.e., tensor powers of a pure qubit state.
+The classical states are then defined by~\cite{PhysRevA.78.042112}